-Keep in mind that while darker hair may look thicker, if you have thinning hair then you will need a shake in hair fiber like BOOSTnBLEND to add extra volume at the roots so that the contrast between dark hair and the color of your scalp isn’t as obvious.
+Keep in mind that while darker hair may look thicker, if you have thinning hair then you will need a shake in hair fibre like BOOSTnBLEND to add extra volume at the roots so that the contrast between dark hair and the colour of your scalp isn’t as obvious.

 To read about some more common causes of hair loss in women, click here.

-Tips to minimize hair loss with hair dye
+Tips to minimise hair loss with hair dye

 - Find a salon that uses natural (or mostly natural) dyes.
 When hair dyes have been found to be the culprit for hair loss, it is usually a specific chemical or combination of chemicals used in the dye, rather than the act of dying itself.
 If you tend to be sensitive to chemicals or have sensitive skin, it’s a good idea to stay away from chemical hair products too.

-- Consider “off-scalp” hair coloring (pictured).
-The use of foils is a good way to color your hair without slathering the hair color on your scalp.
-Foils and tips can give the overall appearance of a different color without the need for hair dye to come in contact with your scalp.
+- Consider “off-scalp” hair colouring.
+The use of foils is a good way to colour your hair without slathering the hair colour on your scalp.
+Foils and tips can give the overall appearance of a different colour without the need for hair dye to come in contact with your scalp.
 Try highlighting to lighten hair all over or lowlighting to darken hair.

 - Use natural and/or organic hair products.
 Just like with hair dye, slathering your scalp with chemical shampoos, conditioners and styling products can not only be harmful but it’s completely unnecessary.
 There are plenty of organic hair products on the market these days, and many women report that switching to these products has given them much stronger and healthier hair, which means less breakage.
 For more information on the benefits of switching to organic hair products, click here.